Cotton Club: Langston Hughes' critique

 Madden's goal for the Cotton Club was to provide "an authentic black entertainment to a wealthy, whites-only audience."
 Langston Hughes, a key figure of the Harlem Renaissance, attended the Cotton Club as a rare black customer.
 Following his visit, Hughes criticized the club's segregated atmosphere and commented that it was "a Jim Crow club for gangsters and monied whites."

 In addition to the "jungle music" and plantation-themed interior, Hughes believed that Madden's idea of "authentic black entertainment" was similar to the entertainment provided at a zoo and that white "strangers were given the best ringside tables to sit and stare at the Negro customers - like amusing animals in a zoo."

 Hughes also believed that the Cotton Club negatively affected the Harlem community.
 The club brought an "influx of whites toward Harlem after sundown, flooding the little cabarets and bars where formerly only colored people laughed and sang."
 Hughes also mentioned how many of the neighboring cabarets, especially black cabarets, were forced to close due to the competition from the Cotton Club.
-These smaller clubs did not have a large floor or music by famous entertainers such as Ellington.
+These smaller clubs did not have large floors or music by famous entertainers such as Ellington.

 Other "Cotton Clubs"

-An incarnation of the Cotton Club opened on 125th Street in Harlem in 1978.
+An incarnation of the Cotton Club opened on 125th Street in West Harlem in 1978.
 James Haskins wrote at the time, "Today, there is a new incarnation of the Cotton Club that sits on the most western end of the 125th Street under the massive Manhattanville viaduct.
 The windowless block of a building has a less dramatic display out front but seems to be popular with tourists for Sunday jazz brunches."

 A Chicago branch of the Cotton Club was run by Ralph Capone, and a California branch was located in Culver City during the late 1920s and early 1930s, featuring performers from the original Cotton Club such as Armstrong, Calloway, and Ellington.